 Last week, 4 DigitalHealth.London Accelerator SMEs were announced as winners of the NHSX Digital Health Partnership Awards.
 The awards were created to help NHS organisations in England to accelerate the adoption of digital health technologies and support patients with long term conditions, specifically focusing on supporting people at home.

-Phase one of the awards was launched in July 2021 and 14 projects were awarded funding – three of which are current or alumni companies of the DigitalHealth.London Accelerator programme:
+Phase one of the awards was launched in July 2021 and 14 projects were awarded funding – four of which are current or alumni companies of the DigitalHealth.London Accelerator programme:

 Respiratory remote monitoring programme – patientMpower

 Guy’s and St Thomas’ NHS Foundation Trust (GSTT) and Royal Devon & Exeter NHS Trust (RDE), in partnership with patientMpower will deliver a project to improve access to specialist respiratory services, whilst also supporting patients to better manage their health from home.
 The respiratory teams at GSTT and RDE will work together to utilise existing virtual consultation technology in conjunction with a new asynchronous remote patient monitoring platform.
 This will allow a transition of more face-to-face outpatient appointments to virtual appointments, improvements in monitoring of disease, treatment response and improved self-management.

 We are delighted that patientMpower’s collaboration has been selected by NHSX, which will enable more outpatient appointments to be conducted virtually, improving self-management with patient initiated followup (PIFU), helping respiratory services restore elective care services.The DigitalHealth.London Accelerator has provided us with continued support and guidance in a number of areas including NHS funding and commissioning and priorities in digital transformation.Eamonn Costello, CEO, patientMpower